uzh-rpg/eds-buildconf/README.md

 -------

 The log files are created in the /tmp folder by default.
-There are named as /tmp/date, e.g.: /tmp/20220401-1015 EDS is not real time. you can convert the log file to the correct time by running the followin command in your log folder
+There are named as /tmp/date, e.g.: /tmp/20220401-1015 EDS is not real time.
+You can convert the log file to the correct time by running the following command in your log folder
 ```console
 docker@javi $ cd rock/dev
 docker@dev $ source env.sh